projf/fpgatools/README.md

 * Check you're using a supported image format without transparency (see above)
 * Check the script is working correctly using using one of the included test images (e.g. photo.png)
 * Make sure you're using Python 3

+#### Colours Mixed Up

+The palette is of the form `0xRRGGBB` (24-bit) or `0xRGB` (12-bit).
+Red is stored in the most-significant byte or nibble, then green, then blue.

+For example, for a 12-bit palette value the following Verilog is correct:

+    assign red = palette[11:8];
+    assign green = palette[7:4];
+    assign blue = palette[3:0];

+If you're still having difficulties, try [simple.png](img2fmem/test/simple.png): it's a 64x64 image with simple, bright, colours.

+#### Anti-aliasing Artifacts on Resized Images

+When you resize and image in Gimp, Photoshop, etc. the default is to use a bicubic scaler.
+This works well for most images, but not for simple images with hard edges: for example, games sprites will look blurred.
+To preserve hard edges in your images use "nearest neighbour" scaling.

 #### ImportError: No module named 'PIL'